 constraints of palace life, until one night, a notorious woman outlaw steals

 Though her journey starts as trial by fire, Saba soon discovers possibilities for joy and freedom beyond anything she has known.
 Unfortunately, her father is on the war path, aided by a dark sorcerer who seeks to claim Saba as his own.

-With my recent health issues finally settling down, I'm back to working on this novel.
-I plan to be done by the end of 2017, at which point I'll send it out to LGBTQ publishers.
-Check back for further details, or follow me on AMAZON or BOOKBUB to receive notifications of my new releases.
+Check back for further details, or follow me on AMAZON GOODREADS FACEBOOK or BOOKBUB to receive notifications of my new releases.